“Pat Robertson and Jerry Falwell have probably done more for modern Atheism than

 OK.
 Even a great book may not be perfect.
 Chapter 29 was, for me at least, a waste of time.
 It is a fictional story called “Operation Chickenhawk.”
 It does, in many places, make fun of the disgustingly vulgar piece of fiction that Bill O’Reilly wrote, “Those Who Trespass: A Novel of Murder and Television.”

 Still, I found it unnecessary and distracting.
-Personally, I advise you to skip that chapter all together.
 Later in the book there’s another bit of fiction in the form of a one-act play.
 It didn’t do much for me, but it was far better than “Operation Chickenhawk.”
 Still, there are well over 40 other chapters that you shouldn’t miss.

 That’s followed by a chapter about Jerry Falwell.